yhan/payment.gateway.checkout.com/README.md

 - **Read Projector**: Project `write model` to `read model` which fits read payment details requirement.

 - **Read API**: Feed payment retrieval queries.
   > Here we have only one read model which is asked for.
 But in real world, we probably have many of them, for performance enhancement.
-We can imagine that company's revenue comes from **transaction volume**, thus we can imagine a read model that give us live PnL vision as transactions go on.
+We can imagine that company's revenue comes from **transaction volume**, thus we can imagine a read model that give us live PnL vision (all Merchants consolidated or segregated) as transactions go on.

+   > Write and Read API can scale to multiple instance.
+If we want to scale Read Projector, we should ensure that message consumption is competing and that the processing of messages should respect order of event sequence number.

    > **!
 Disclaimer:** **In real world, above three components should be hosted to 3 separate processes, for scaling easily**.
 Here for the sake of simplicities of the exercise, I have not implemented neither external storage (events and read model) nor external message bus.
 It will be hence difficult to separate them to different processes.

 Still you can see the embryonic form of the 3 processes.
 - [Write API](https://github.com/yhan/payment.gateway.checkout.com/tree/master/src/PaymentGateway/Apps/PaymentGateway.API/Controllers/WriteAPI)